Export Incentive Information

-Nepal government provides refund of taxes and duties paid during the import of raw materials and auxiliary raw materials (such as packing materials not produced in Nepal) provided the products thus manufactured are exported.
-The facility can be ontained by submitting application to the customs office concerned in specified form within 12 months of the import for release or refund of the deposit along with required certificates, such as
+Nepal government provides a refund of taxes and duties paid during the import of raw materials and auxiliary raw materials (such as packing materials not produced in Nepal) provided the products thus manufactured are exported.
+The facility can be obtained by submitting an application to the customs office concerned in the specified form within 12 months of the import for release or refund of the deposit along with required certificates, such as

 For more information: Refer to Customs Tariff 2018/2019

-The Generalised System of Preference provides for preferential duty treatment –in the form of reduced rate of import duty or duty-free-quota-free form, of imported goods originating in beneficiary countries.
-The principle was agreed at the United Nations Conference on Trade and Development (UNCTAD), and is a facility granted to developing countries ("beneficiary countries") by certain developed countries ("donor countries").
-Nepal, being a least developed country, is provided with GSP facility offered by European Union (includes 28 member countries), the USA, Australia, Canada, Japan, Turkey and South Korea provided Nepal fulfils certain criteria related to Certificate of Origin.
+The Generalised System of Preference provides for preferential duty treatment –in the form of a reduced rate of import duty or duty-free-quota-free form, of imported goods originating in beneficiary countries.
+The principle was agreed at the United Nations Conference on Trade and Development (UNCTAD) and is a facility granted to developing countries ("beneficiary countries") by certain developed countries ("donor countries").
+Nepal, being a least developed country, is provided with GSP facility offered by European Union (includes 28 member countries), the USA, Australia, Canada, Japan, Turkey, and South Korea provided Nepal fulfills certain criteria related to Certificate of Origin.

-Nepal can avail to full duty-free-quota-free access for all products except arms and ammunitions provision, also known as Everything But Arms, offered to all the Least Developed Countries.
-Nepal has duty-free-quota-free access for over 7000 tariff lines provided Nepali exporters can fulfil certain criteria listed below:
+Nepal can avail of full duty-free-quota-free access for all products except arms and ammunitions provision, also known as Everything But Arms offered to all the Least Developed Countries.
+Nepal has duty-free-quota-free access for over 7000 tariff lines provided Nepali exporters can fulfill certain criteria listed below:

 In order to apply economic nationality to the commodities being imported to the EU member states, the EU ensures that the products satisfy its Rules of Origin.
 In order to be eligible for the EBA GSP facility, Nepali products need to prove they have originated in Nepal.
 The basic criteria are:

-As per condition (1), products are wholly obtained in Nepal if only Nepal has been involved in their production.
-However, not all raw materials and production process can be sourced within Nepal.
-Thus, condition (2) makes possible for products that are not wholly obtained within Nepal yet be eligible for originating status.
+Products are wholly obtained in Nepal if only Nepal has been involved in their production.
+However, not all raw materials and production processes can be sourced within Nepal.
+Thus, the condition makes possible for products that are not wholly obtained within Nepal yet be eligible for originating status.
 The information regarding conditions for qualifying under this option can be obtained from here.
-At the same time, the EU recognises production process and raw material sourcing undertaken within SAARC countries as satisfying the ROO criteria based on regional cumulation.
+At the same time, the EU recognizes the production process and raw material sourcing undertaken within SAARC countries as satisfying the ROO criteria based on regional cumulation.
 Hence, an exporter sourcing their inputs from SAARC member states can qualify for the GSP.